8 days in Sri Lanka

 Group size: The tour is operated with minimum of 02 persons and maximum of 06 persons.

-With an expert tour guide –
+With a bird tour guide –

 Another option for a further low budget:

-Tour with a well experienced birdwatching chauffeur-guide –
+Tour with an experienced birdwatching chauffeur-guide –

 Accommodation: Standard tourist hotels, rest houses and forest lodges with private facilities are used throughout the tour.